 Every year, it seems that the “experts” say that there is a new normal.
 Things are different this time.
 The world has fundamentally changed.
 But there is one thing that hasn’t changed.
 The increasing velocity of change.
-Eric McNulty has a good summary of what I mean in a recent Strategy+Business.
+Eric McNulty has a good summary of what I mean in a recent where can i buy herbal Seroquel.

 From regular triple-digits swings in the market to the rapid rise of often profit-free unicorns valued at US$1 billion or more, a possible exit of the United Kingdom from the European Union, the devolution of the once-hopeful Arab Spring into the chaos of the Syrian civil war, and turmoil from Libya to the Ukraine, this isn’t just a VUCA world anymore; it’s becoming ever more VUCA.